digital-work-lab/theses/docs/writing/structure_and_contents.md

 A well-crafted conclusion answers the research question stated in the Introduction.
 By so doing, the author clarifies to what extent the research study has presented a solution or improvement to the examined problem space.

-**Declarations**

-This section may contain an "Availability of data, materials, and code" statement (e.g., linking to a GitHub repository or a digital appendix), as well as acknowledgements.
+**Acknowledgments**

-You may also refer to the [guideline for the use of digital tools](../digital_tools.html) for further information.
+In the acknowledgment section, you may refer to the [guideline for the use of digital tools](../digital_tools.html) for further information.
 Additionally, students are advised to consult the [ethics](https://www.uni-bamberg.de/gremien/senat-kommissionen/kommissionen/ethikrat/){: target="_blank"} page for relevant guidance (although formal ethics approvals cannot be issued for a thesis).

 **Appendices**